donny444/mini-web/product-select/README.md

-# Product Selector: Programming Languages
+## Product Selector: Programming Languages
-This is a webpage for select a language and their colors using vanilla HTML5, CSS3, JS DOM
+This is a webpage for select a language and their colors using vanilla HTML5, CSS3, DOM Manipulation